11′09″01 September 11: Reception

 Deborah Young, writing in Variety magazine after the Venice Film Festival premiere, called the film "a sober, thought-provoking response to a tragedy of worldwide import and a much better film than one might expect from the pre-release publicity".
 She comments "Although at least two segments voice criticisms of American foreign policy, reports that the film is anti-American in focus are greatly exaggerated".
 At a press conference for the film at the festival, a journalist mentions the Variety review referring to some labelling the film "anti-American".
 Various directors defend the film: Danis Tanović responded that this was never his intention; Samira Makhmalbaf said "there are enough contrasts and conflicts on earth without film directors having to increase them".
 Claude Lelouch said that his use of a deaf mute came from wanting to use silence.
 Amos Gitai talked about the form of the film, saying that each there was a wide variety of approaches used by the filmmakers.

-Sarah Colemen, writing for Salon.com after the film's US premiere at Columbia University, wrote "it is patchy, sometimes brilliant, occasionally laughable and much too long...
+Sarah Colemen, writing for Salon after the film's US premiere at Columbia University, wrote "it is patchy, sometimes brilliant, occasionally laughable and much too long...
 In the end, though, the most provocative thing about this film might be that it wrests the narrative of Sept.
 11 away from Americans and puts it in the hands of other, far-flung observers — the implication being that the historical event belongs, in some senses, to everyone".
 She concludes that, although "far from a masterpiece... it's a film Americans should see".

 Phillip French, writing in The Observer in December 2002, thought that the film "adds up to much less than the sum of its parts", but especially praised Samira Makhmalbaf's segment, noting that the Iranian director was the youngest of all of the filmmakers involved.